-Mark Harrison is a research fellow and a former national fellow (2008–9) at the Hoover Institution.
-He is an economic historian and specialist in Soviet affairs, currently affiliated with the Hoover Institution Workshop on Totalitarian Regimes led by Hoover research fellow Paul R. Gregory.
+Mark Harrison was a research fellow and a former national fellow at the Hoover Institution.
+He is an economic historian and specialist in Soviet affairs, affiliated with the Hoover Institution Workshop on Totalitarian Regimes led by Hoover research fellow Paul R. Gregory.

 In addition to his Hoover appointment, Harrison is a professor of economics at the University of Warwick in England and a senior research fellow at the Centre for Russian and East European Studies of the University of Birmingham.
 Harrison was one of the first Western economists to work in the Russian archives following the fall of Soviet communism.
 His work has brought new knowledge about the Russian and Soviet economy into mainstream economics and international economic history, especially through projects on the two world wars.
 He is currently working on the political economy of secrecy and state security in the Soviet Union.